 We offer a fun introductory KickStart program focusing on basic Ballet, Tap, and Tumbling.
-KickStart is an 80-minute weekly program for students ages 2-4 years old.
+KickStart is an 80-minute weekly program for students ages 2-4.

-SideKicks is an 80-minute weekly program for students ages 4-5 years old focusing on progressive Ballet, Tap, and Tumbling.
+SideKicks is an 80-minute weekly program for students ages 4-5, focusing on progressive Ballet, Tap, and Tumbling.

 Ballet and Pointe

-Ballet is the foundation from which all dance comes from.
-Ballet comes highly recommended as it promotes correct body placement, strength and coordination.
-Each class will consist of barre work, center, petite and grand allegro work.
-The class will focus on posture, balance, self-discipline, grace, self-confidence, fitness, and individual expression.
+Ballet is a foundational dance style.
+Ballet comes highly recommended as it promotes correct body placement, strength, and coordination.
+Each class will consist of barre work, center, petite, and grand allegro work.
+In addition, the course will focus on posture, balance, self-discipline, grace, self-confidence, fitness, and individual expression.

-Once a student has mastered proper technique, a student may be able to advance to Pointe; which is at the discretion of the teacher.
+Once a student has mastered the proper technique, a student may be able to advance to Pointe, which is at the teacher's discretion.

 Tap is one of the most rhythmic of all dance styles.
-Students will be introduced to numerous steps and progressions that will better concentrate their coordination, musicality, foot articulation, weight transference, and agility.
-Class consists of center work, progressions across the floor, and combinations.
+Therefore, students will be introduced to numerous steps and progressions to concentrate better on their coordination, musicality, foot articulation, weight transference, and agility.
+The class consists of center work, progressions across the floor, and combinations.

 Jazz dance is an exploration of style and presentation.
-Jazz class consists of a warm up featuring stretch and strengthening, across the floor progressions, and center combinations.
-Students will be versed in understanding musicality, rhythm, style and technique.
+Jazz class consists of a warm-up featuring stretch and strengthening, across-the-floor progressions, and center combinations.
+In addition, students will be versed in understanding musicality, rhythm, style, and technique.

-Lyrical is a more expressive form of dance fusing together aspects of jazz and ballet.
+Lyrical is a more expressive form of dance, fusing aspects of jazz and ballet.
 It focuses on one's emotions.
-It will help to strengthen grace and control.
+It will help to strength grace and control.
 Lyrical promotes self-expression.
-Dancers learn various kicks, leaps and turns as well as center floor combinations set to expressive and lyrical music.
-Although it is not required, it is beneficial to take ballet and jazz in conjunction with Lyrical class.
+Dancers learn various kicks, leaps, turns, and center floor combinations set to expressive and lyrical music.
+Although it is not required, taking ballet and jazz in conjunction with Lyrical class is beneficial.

-Contemporary incorporates a variety of techniques that focus on weight transference, fall and recovery, movement on and off center, and slow and fast movement creating dynamics.
+Contemporary incorporates various techniques that focus on weight transference, fall and recovery, movement on and off center, and slow and fast move creating dynamics.
 Students will explore abstraction and pedestrian movements to help develop their performances.

 Hip Hop offers students a more relaxed environment to learn combinations and dance moves.
-Hip Hop introduces students to the latest dance moves as seen on TV, music videos and in the movies!
+Hip Hop introduces students to the latest dance moves as seen on TV, in music videos, and in the movies!
 Hip-Hop fuses jazz and street dance forms.
-Students learn isolations, dynamics and movement unique to Hip Hop culture.
-Teachers will use upbeat, age appropriate pop and hip hop music.
-Although it is not required, it is beneficial to study jazz in conjunction with hip-hop.
+Students learn isolations, dynamics, and movements unique to Hip Hop culture.
+Teachers will use upbeat, age-appropriate pop and hip-hop music.
+Although it is not required, studying jazz in conjunction with hip-hop is beneficial.